ocurrent/obuilder/README.md

     (workdir /usr/local)

 This operation sets the current working directory used for the following commands, until the next `workdir` operation.
-If the path given is relative, it is combined with the previous setting.
+If the path given is relative, it is combined with the previous setting. **WARNING** Workdir implementation is idiosyncratic on macOS, use with care.

 ### shell